 The NWT Youth Water Stewardship and Mentorship Grant Program provides funding to youth 18 to 30 years old for projects that support the goals and vision of the NWT Water Stewardship Strategy.

-There are also multiple water stewardship public education that have emerged from partnerships and projects since 2010.
+There are also multiple water stewardship public education materials that have emerged from partnerships and projects since 2010.
 To access these resources please search under the Resources tab.